sanjaym/sprout-wrap/README.md

     bundle exec soloist

+### NEW ADDITION: just execute kp.sh which is the script below by typing './kp.sh' in the folder you cloned the repo

 ### OR use this script which does the above, save as filename.sh and execute from terminal > ./filename.sh
     sudo mkdir -p /opt
     sudo chown -R $USER /opt